 In March of 1785, a Conference took place at Mt.
 Vernon, Virginia in order to discuss methods that would be undertaken with regard to the circumnavigation of the Potomac River; the Potomac River is a river that borders 2 of the original 13 states – Virginia and Maryland:

 At the time, the Articles of Confederation did not express a definitive method with regard to a communal approach to landmarks bordered by multiple states, which resulted in a stifling of the nation’s ability to take advantage of the resources latent within the Potomac River

-Alexander Hamilton and James Madison – noted Federalists, as well as noteworthy politicos including Benjamin Franklin and George Washington were in attendance; upon further explication of the inefficiencies within Articles of Confederation, a proposal was made to replace the document entirely
+Alexander Hamilton and James Madison – noted Federalists, as well as noteworthy politicos including Benjamin Franklin and George Washington, were in attendance; upon further explication of the inefficiencies within the Articles of Confederation, a proposal was made to replace the document entirely

 The Constitutional Convention (1787)